-The play trail opened in early 2019.
+The play trail at Wendover Woods opened in early 2019.
 There are two loops to the trail and it is not just a couple of glorified benches for you to scramble along.
 IT IS EPIC!
 Whilst parts of it are not exactly smallest child friendly (at 15 months), there are bits she could get around and the older kids loved it.
 The mud kitchen is a real highlight.

 There is a short loop and a long loop – basically the short loop just cuts off the top of the long loop.
 If you do go that way though you’ll miss the Tree Lab.
 The route partially follows the Firecrest trail, but the footpath has been vastly improved.
 It’s no longer a quagmire and pushchairs can easily get around.
 Little note, particularly when it’s damp the kids will get messy on the play trail so dress accordingly.

 There is a new toddlerplay area right next to the cafe which has recently opened and there are still some swings and other play equipment behing the ticket machine block.
 There’s not as much of a playground as there was before the transformation, but the play trail more than makes up for that.

 There are two main grass areas where the kids can run around and there are some amazing trees for climbing.
-There are various BBQs and the pre-bookable ones are now available as well.
-Click this link to book (£68 per session).
-If you want a free BBQ and it’s a nice day you’re better off getting there early.
+These bits are perfect for a picnic.
 Right next to the BBQ area there is a section of predominantly pine trees which means the ground is pretty clear.
 This is a clear favourite for the kids to run around in and they’re easy to keep an eye on from the grass.

 What else is there to do at Wendover Woods?